 When does a charity have to register with the Charity Commission?

-When a charity earns more than £5,000 in a year it must register with the Charity Commission and file annual accounts.
-Full records of donations and receipts must be kept, whatever the size and earnings of the organisation.
+When a charity earns more than £5,000 in a year it must register with the Charity Commission and begin filing annual accounts.
+Full records of donations and receipts must be kept, regardless of organisation’s size and earnings.

 Does a charity have to register for VAT?

-The same VAT rules apply to charity and not for profit organisations as apply to private companies and self-employed individuals – that is, mandatory registration if turnover in any 12-month period reaches the VAT registration threshold of £85,000.
+The same VAT rules apply to charity and not for profit organisations as apply to private companies and self-employed individuals – that is, mandatory registration if turnover spanning any 12-month period reaches the current VAT registration threshold of £85,000.
 However, there are VAT exemptions and lower rates which apply to certain areas of charity donations and services provided.
-For example, premises rental, advertising and building utilities all attract a lower VAT rate.
-Contact us on 0345 314 8972 to find out more and ensure you comply with HMRC’s guidelines.
+For example, premises rental, advertising and building utilities all attract a reduced VAT rate.
+Contact us on 0345 314 8972 to find out more and ensure you comply with all the guidelines.

 What is a trustee?